Build Your Own Transducer and Impress Your Cat - Part 4

 You already know everything you need to implement your own transducers.
 I encourage you to try some ideas on your own.
 If you encounter blocking problems in your adventure, feel free to leave a comment and I will try to help you (when I have time).

-In the next part, I will talk about functions like
+In the next part, I talk about functions like

 into which are using the transducers and how to write one.